Faster Algorithms for Longest Common Substring: Faster k -LCS

 {\mathsf{MI}} {\mathsf{MP}} {\mathbf{F}}

 In this section, we present our $\Oh(n\log^{k-1/2}n)$-time algorithm for the $k$-LCS problem with $k=\Oh(1)$, that underlies \cref{thm:klcs}.
 For simplicity, we focus on computing the length of a $k$-LCS; an actual pair of strings forming a $k$-LCS can be recovered easily from our approach.
-If the length of an LCS of $S$ and $T$ is $d$, then the length of a $k$-LCS of $S$ and $T$ is in $[d,(k+1)d+k]$.
-Below, we show how to compute a $k$-LCS provided that it belongs to an interval $(\ell/2,\ell]$ for a specified $\ell$; it is sufficient to call this subroutine $\Oh(\log k)=\Oh(1)$ times.
+If the length of an LCS of $S$ and $T$ is $d$, then the length of a $k$-LCS of $S$ and $T$ is in $[d\dd (k+1)d+k]$.
+Below, we show how to compute a $k$-LCS provided that it belongs to an interval $(\lceil\ell/2\rceil\dd\ell]$ for a specified $\ell$; to solve the $k$-LCS problem it suffices to call this subroutine $\Oh(\log k)=\Oh(1)$ times.